 Acute sinusitis is most often caused by the common cold.
-Signs and symptoms may include nasal obstruction and congestion, which may block your sinuses and prevent drainage of mucus.
+Signs and symptoms may include a blocked and stuffy (congested) nose, which may block your sinuses and prevent drainage of mucus.

 You may be at increased risk of getting sinusitis if you have:

 - Hay fever or another allergic condition that affects your sinuses